nicklambourne/eecs-thesis-template/README.md

 The
 [semi-official template](http://itee.uq.edu.au/files/20609/itee-thesis-template_tex.txt)
  is also a mess of barely relevant custom macros.
- Where possible I've drawn from marking / criteria sheets and official literature, but this is not an ITEE provided or sponsored document, use at your own discretion.
+ Where possible I've drawn from marking / criteria sheets and official literature to provide (limited) guidance as to what's expected for each section, but this is not a UQ/ITEE-provided or sponsored document, use at your own discretion.

 ## What's Included?
 This Bazel monorepo includes several components:
-- A LaTeX template for the "Thesis Proposal" assessment item.
+- A LaTeX template for the "proposal" assessment item.
 - A LaTeX template for the final thesis document.
 - Bazel-based tooling for building both documents
 - A hermetic (self-contained) Bazel toolchain for building and